dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 This will take some time so may want to grab a coffee or continue reading the guide(to be fair you really shouldn't be following this guide step by step without reading the whole thing first)

-## Setting up OpenCore's EFI enviroment
+## Setting up OpenCore's EFI environment

-Setting up OpenCore's EFI enviroment is simple, all you need to do is mount our EFI system partition.
+Setting up OpenCore's EFI environment is simple, all you need to do is mount our EFI system partition.
 This is automatically made when we format with GUID but is hidden from the end user, this is where our friend [mountEFI](https://github.com/corpnewt/MountEFI) comes in:

 ![MountEFI](https://i.imgur.com/4l1oK8i.png)